cert-manager/print-your-cert/README.md

     +-------------------+
 ```

-To create the VM `tailscale` I used the following commands:
+To create the VM `print-your-cert`, you can use the following command:

+> [!NOTE]
+> Use the GCP zone closest to the KubeCon venue.
+The examples below
+> use `us-central1-c` (Iowa) since the venue was in Chicago.

 ```shell
 gcloud compute firewall-rules create allow-tailscale \